AlexShubin/SwiftPushServer/README.md

+# Push notification server.
+Sends pushes both on iOS and Android.
+Web interface and post-request API availible.

-RECOMMENDED INSTALLATION
+# INSTALLATION

--- Just to run on linux or mac
+## Just to run on linux or mac

 in project directory: